Bead Glossary A to J

 IRIDESCENT BEADS

 Glass beads traditionally processed with arsenic to create a rainbow or pearly lustre.
 The arsenic is chemically sealed inside the glass meaning there is no health risk to the wearer.
-As light catches the surface of an iridescent bead it provides an almost metallic effect.
+As light catches the surface of an iridescent bead it provides a lustrous almost metallic effect.

 IRIS